Patriots' Rhamondre Stevenson: Still not practicing

+Stevenson (ankle) wasn't spotted at Friday's practice, Evan Lazar of the Patriots' official site reports.

-Stevenson didn't practice prior to being ruled out for last Thursday's win over the Steelers, and his absence from Wednesday's session clouds his status for Sunday's game against the Chiefs.
-If Stevenson remains sidelined this weekend, Ezekiel Elliott would continue to lead New England's backfield in Week 15.
+Stevenson hasn't been able to practice this week and appears to be trending toward missing Sunday's game against the Chiefs.
+If the Patriots rule Stevenson out later Friday, the stage would be set for Ezekiel Elliott to continue to lead the team's backfield in Week 15.

 More News